johnsonjh/duma/README.md

    memory.
 3. Quit the debugger.
 4. Set `DUMA_PROTECT_BELOW = 1` in the shell environment.
-5. Repeat step 2, this time repairing underruns if they occur.
+5. Repeat step 2, this time repairing under-runs if they occur.
 6. Quit the debugger.
 7. Optionally, read and install `gdbinit.rc` as `~/.gdbinit` if you are using the `gdb` debugger